Do you recall the last time you felt alive and joyful? What is joy in life for you?

 This is truly why some ambitious, busy, driven women fail at making a change in their life toward more balance and fulfillment.
 Most don’t want to sacrifice anything, they just want to add on.

 Without making space in your calendar (and mind), you have not fully committed, or allowed the change you want, to naturally happen.

 If you feel you need to make space in your calendar and life, join my 5-day online challenge!

 2. Let your heart lead your actions instead of the mind.

 What does this lead-with-your-heart really mean?

 One of the reasons for not feeling joyful is that we’re letting the ego get in the way of our potential to live our best life every day.
-If you think about tit the majority of our time we are awake, we live life led by the mind.
+If you think about it the majority of the time we are awake, we live a life led by the mind.

-The mind make up assumptions about our lives.
-We then we put those assumptions on repeat constantly, and ultimately we believe that those assumptions are true without questioning them.
+The mind makes up assumptions about our lives.
+We then put those assumptions on repeat constantly, and ultimately we believe that those assumptions are true without questioning them.